Uanuragdhyay/Portfolio/README.md

 ## About
-This is a Flutter application built to demonstrate [feature/purpose].
+This is a Flutter application built to demonstrate [my skills and my projects].
 It uses Dart as the primary programming language and integrates [specific features or plugins].

 ## Tech Stack
 - Flutter (Dart)